 The Crescent Valley High School Robotics Team (FRC Team 955) was founded in September 2002 by engineering teacher Mark Baldwin, an applied arts teacher at Crescent Valley High School.
 We have grown from just twelve students in 2002 to a family of over 30 in recent years.
 The team is a club activity at Crescent Valley High School in Corvallis, Oregon and is a part of the NASA sponsored FIRST program.
 Each year we participate in community education and outreach activities.
 We compete in local robotics competitions and the worldwide FRC challenge.
-If you would like to know more about us this is last years spring newsletter.
+If you would like to know more about us see the 2019 Spring Newsletter at the bottom of this page.
 To spread the word about robotics, the team participates in local science and engineering fairs as well as various other community events.
 From the Da Vinci Days Scrimmage to the County Fair, students teach community members about the program.
 Our team also goes to local middle schools and attends elementary school science fairs to encourage students to explore science and technology, and possibly join our team when they attend high school.

 Since our rookie year, when we earned the Motorola Quality Award at the Pacific Northwest Regionals, we have maintained a history of quality and craftsmanship.
 Below is a list of some of our accomplishments so far:

 2003: PNW Regional Finalist, World Championships Qualification

 2004: Sacramento Regional Winner, Autodesk Visualization Award, World Championships Qualification

 2006: Sacramento Regional Finalist, PNW Regional Finalist, Website Award

 2014: Entrepreneurship Award, Industrial Design Award, World Championships Qualification

 2015: Winners of Philomath District event, Winners of PNW District Championship, World Championships Qualification